huggingface/blog/megatron-training.md

     </a>
 </div>

-Over the past few months, several large language models have been released, usually with a mention of a mystical tool called [Megatron-LM](https://github.com/NVIDIA/Megatron-LM).
-It has become the de-facto framework to train enormous models efficiently across many GPUs, but in this blogpost, we will show that it is also very useful to pre-train smaller models.
-You will learn how to train a Language Model on NVIDIA GPUs with Megatron-LM, a powerful transformer model framework developed by the Applied Deep Learning Research team at NVIDIA, which can give up to [2x speedup](https://arxiv.org/abs/2205.14135) compared to Hugging Face [Transformers](https://github.com/huggingface/transformers.git).
+Training large language models in Pytorch requires more than a simple training loop.
+It is usually distributed across multiple devices, with many optimization techniques for a stable and efficient training.
+Hugging Face 🤗 [Accelerate](https://huggingface.co/docs/accelerate/index) library was created to support distributed training across GPUs and TPUs with very easy integration into the training loops. 🤗 [Transformers](https://huggingface.co/docs/transformers/index) also support distributed training through the [Trainer](https://huggingface.co/docs/transformers/main_classes/trainer#transformers.Trainer) API, which provides feature-complete training in PyTorch, without even needing to implement a training loop.

-Megatron-LM is widely used by researchers to pre-train large language models such as GPT, BERT, and T5.
-However, it offers less flexibility compared to `transformers` and can be a bit overwhelming for beginners.
-But the speedup the framework can provide makes it important to learn how to use it, especially when one has limited computing resources and needs to train for a significant amount of time.
+Another popular tool among researchers to pre-train large transformer models is [Megatron-LM](https://github.com/NVIDIA/Megatron-LM), a powerful framework developed by the Applied Deep Learning Research team at NVIDIA.
+Unlike `accelerate` and the `Trainer`, using Megatron-LM is not straightforward and can be a little overwhelming for beginners.
+But it is highly optimized for the training on GPUs and can give some speedups.
+In this blogpost,  you will learn how to train a language model on NVIDIA GPUs in Megatron-LM, and use it with `transformers`.

-In this blog, we will try to break down the different steps for training a GPT2 model in this framework, this includes:
+We will try to break down the different steps for training a GPT2 model in this framework, this includes:
 * Environment setup
 * Data preprocessing
 * Training